 Frequently Asked Questions - Fertilizer

-A: Completion of an application for registration of fertilizer including a $25.00 registration fee per brand.
-The name of any commerical fertilizer or fertilizer material is considered as a distinct and separate brand when different in any aspect other than the grade or common name.
+A. A complete current application for registration of fertilizer.
+The most current form can be found at the link “Fertilizer Forms” above.
+A $25.00 fee per brand registered.
+The name of any commercial fertilizer or fertilizer material is considered as a distinct and separate brand when different in any aspect other than the grade or common name.

-A: The tonnage must be reported each month by the 20th of the following month which is being reported.
-A tonnage fee of $2.40 per ton is required for each ton or fractional ton.
-Sixty-two cents is remitted to the University of Arkansas for research and maintaining the soil testing laboratory.
+A. The tonnage must be reported each month by the 20th of the following month.
+A fee of $2.40 is required for each ton or fractional ton sold or distributed.
+Sixty-two cents of this fee are remitted to the University of Arkansas for research and maintaining the soil testing laboratory.

 - For a tonnage report received 1-14 days late, the reporting fee is increased by 10%.

 - For a tonnage report received 15-30 days late, the reporting fee is increased by 20%.

 - For a tonnage report received 31 days or more late, the fee is doubled.

 6. Q: What is the difference between a soil amendment and a fertilizer?

 A. A fertilizer is a substance containing one or more recognized plant nutrients and is used for its plant nutrient content.
 A soil amendment is any product added to the soil to improve its physical properties but does not make direct nutrient claims.
 Arkansas will determine a fertilizer verses a soil amendment based on the label language.
 Arkansas does not require dual registration for products making fertilizer and soil amendment claims.
 If a product makes fertilizer and soil amendment claims it will be registered as a fertilizer.